rdeioris/glTFRuntime-docs/Textures.md

 ![CubeMapTexture](Docs/Screenshots/Textures008.png?raw=true "CubeMapTexture")

-## WIP: Streaming and Virtual Texturing
+## Streaming

 As we have seen GPU memory usage is one of the most critical part when working with textures.
 Those problems are often amplified when doing runtime loading.

-To reduce the amount of used GPU memory (especially for very big levels with lot of assets) Unreal Engine implements a streaming system where the textures Mips are stored in the system memory and copied to GPU only when required (read: when they need to be rendered).
-This is a pretty advanced system that I would like to support in glTFRuntime (it will allows to dynamically load huge scenes without filling your GPU memory).
+To reduce the amount of used GPU memory (especially for very big levels with lot of assets) Unreal Engine implements a streaming system where the textures Mips are copied to the GPU only when required (read: when the specific Mip level needs to be rendered).

+If you have multiple mips for textures, you can enable glTFRuntime texture streaming by setting the 'bStreaming' flag in the ImagesConfig structure.
+This will keep a copy of all of the Mips in system memory, and the streamer will copy the required ones on the GPU.

+If you want to test texture streaming you can use the 'Statistics' tool under the Tools/Audit menu, and remember that while in editor the streamer will always keep 7 mips level (so you need at least 8 levels for seeing it working).

+## WIP: Virtual Texturing

 Virtual Texturing has multiple meanings in Unreal Engine, here I am referring to "virtual texture streaming": textures are placed on a virtual grid with a configurable cell size.
 Instead of loading a whole texture, the streaming system can load the "visible" part of it falling into a specific cell.
 This potentially results in more efficient memory usage (again at a performance cost).